HectareaGalbis/omm/README.md

 * It has no dependencies.
 You only need a C++17 compiler.
 * omm creates the necessary tables of pointers in compile time.
 So, no runtime overhead creating the tables.
 * omm offers template open multi-methods.
 See [below] for more information.

+## Installation
+Put the `omm.h` file in your project and include it.

 ## A simple tutorial
 As an example, we will use matrices.
 For each method and their implementations we need to create a table, an 'omm table'.
 This table needs 3 ingredients, a template telling what the 'virtual types' are, a struct containint the implementations of the method, and all the classes that participate in the selection of the correct implementation once the method is called.